Ferdinando I de' Medici: Foreign policy

 Ferdinando's foreign policy attempted to free Tuscany from Spanish domination.
 After the assassination of Henry III of France in 1589, he supported Henry IV of France in his struggles against the Catholic League.
-Ferdinando lent Henry money and encouraged him to convert to Catholicism, which he eventually did.
-Ferdinando also used his influence with Pope Clement VIII to get him to accept Henry's conversion.
+Ferdinando provided Henry with financial support and urged him to embrace Catholicism, which Henry ultimately did.
+Ferdinando also leveraged his influence over Pope Clement VIII to convince him to acknowledge Henry’s conversion.

 Henry showed no appreciation for these favours, and Ferdinando let the relationship cool, maintaining his cherished independence.
-He supported Philip III of Spain in his campaign in Algeria and Holy Roman Emperor Rudolf II in his against the Turks.
+He supported Philip III of Spain in his campaign in Algeria and Rudolf II, Holy Roman Emperor in his against the Ottoman Empire.
 For these undertakings, he found it necessary to raise taxes on his subjects.
 He finally obtained the formal investiture of Siena, which his father had conquered.
+Ferdinando sought to reconquer Cyprus for the Christians and had similar designs on the Holy Land, while also seeking commercial ties with Aleppo.
+He sent Ottoman convert Michel Angelo Corai to Ali Janbulad as an ambassador to fund rebellion in Ottoman Syria.

-Ferdinando strengthened the Tuscan fleet, and it saw victories against pirates on the Barbary coast in 1607 and against a superior Turkish fleet the following year.
+Ferdinando reinforced the Tuscan fleet, which achieved victories over Barbary pirates in 1607 and defeated a larger Turkish fleet the next year.

-He also dreamed of a small African empire, and then considered the possibility of a colony in Brazil.
-A few months before his death, Ferdinando organised an expedition in 1608 under the command of Captain Robert Thornton to northern Brazil and the Amazon river in order to create a colony.
+Ferdinando also dreamed of a small African empire, and then considered the possibility of a colony in Brazil.
+A few months before his death, Ferdinando organised an expedition in 1608 under the command of Captain Robert Thornton to northern Brazil and the Amazon River in order to create a colony.